FREE Webinar - Unlock the Power of Positive Mental Health in the Workplace

 So, you should devise drug policies to keep your employees alert.
 But will they understand the specifics of your drug policy?

-For instance: When will you conduct drug tests?
+For instance, When will you conduct drug tests?
 What role do prescription drugs play here?
-Everyone will be on the same page if these issues are discussed, and staff members sign a formal policy.
-Then your staff will know that you expect them to report to work sober.
+Everyone will agree if these issues are discussed, and staff members sign a formal policy.
+Then, your staff will know that you expect them to report to work sober.

 Suggested Read: A Definitive Guide On Employee Drug Testing